 The prodigal son who cooks without his father's recipe 🍳

 Being Miyazaki's heir must be like receiving a Ferrari with the instruction manual in ancient Japanese.
 Goro knows this, and that's why he prefers to crash with dignity rather than copy the journey.
 While his father made castles fly, he prefers to show how a society rots.
-And although Tales from Earthsea earned him more criticism than praise, at least he proved he is not afraid to mess up in style.
+And although Tales from Earthsea earned him more criticism than hugs, at least he showed he is not afraid to mess up in style.
 After all, he can always say: Dad, at least I don't need a magical forest to tell a story.